 TILAPIA TACOS with GRILLED CORN MANGO SALSA

 This delightfully easy way to broil or grill fish, typical of the Yucatan Peninsula, has that citrus-spicy flavor.
-In the Yuccatan, the chile that is always used is the Habernero, however here we are using a rub instead.
+In the Yucatan, the chile that is always used is the Habanero, however here we are using a rub instead.
 It is simple to prepare and can be used on any moist fish such as Tilapia, Bass, Grouper, Halibut and the like.

 Yield: 4 to 6 servings